infranodus/datasets/README.md

 All datasets are provided as-is and are subject to the license of the original source.

 Try them out with [https://infranodus.com](https://infranodus.com).

+Use these examples with our InfraNodus tutorials: [https://support.noduslabs.com](https://support.noduslabs.com)